What should I bring?

 CTF Do I need a team?

-Teams are by no means necessary, but you're absolutely welcome to compete in teams of up to four.
+Teams are by no means necessary, but you're absolutely welcome to compete in teams of up to three.
 Just come with your team and you'll be able to register together during the event.

 CTF How can I prepare?